 The Number One Common Trait of Successful Substitute Teachers Is Flexibility

-Ever walked into a classroom and thought, “What the heck is going on here?It’s flexibility. ” You know the feeling when the permanent teacher’s lesson plan is missing, the students are buzzing, and the day’s agenda is basically a blank slate?
-But the teachers who thrive in that chaos share one thing—and it’s not a magic wand or a secret syllabus.
-In practice, that’s the ability to pivot instantly, keep learning alive, and make the day feel purposeful even when everything feels off‑script Not complicated — just consistent..
+Ever walked into a classroom and thought, “What the heck is going on here?Even so, the teachers who thrive in that chaos share one thing—and it’s not a magic wand or a secret syllabus. ” You know the feeling when the permanent teacher’s lesson plan is missing, the students are buzzing, and the day’s agenda is basically a blank slate?
+Here's the thing — it’s flexibility.
+In practice, that’s the ability to pivot instantly, keep learning alive, and make the day feel purposeful even when everything feels off‑script That's the part that actually makes a difference..

 What Is Flexibility in Substitute Teaching